Open Source Cybersecurity Tools You Need to Know About in 2024

 ClamAV:

-Use Cases and Applications: ClamAV is used to secure endpoints by providing robust virus detection and prevention capabilities.
+Use Cases and Applications: ClamAV secures endpoints by providing robust virus detection and prevention capabilities.

 OSSEC: